abdullahbf/abdullahbf/README.md

 👋 Hi there!

 Thanks for visiting my GitHub profile.
-Experience working with Excel, Python, Tableau, R and SQL.
+Experience working with Excel, Python, Tableau, and SQL.

 <!---
 abdullahbf/abdullahbf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.